richard-vh/iceberg-cdw-hol/content/README.md

 **Purpose:** Tracks table state at a specific point in time (snapshot ID, timestamp, manifest list, etc.).
 Allows for time travel and rollbacks to previous versions of the table.<br/>
 **Data Type:** Apache Avro format (binary, optimized for structured data storage).<br/>
 **Why?** Storing snapshots in Avro provides efficient serialization while keeping metadata compact and performant.
 Enables fast lookup of previous states for Iceberg’s time travel feature.

+#### <ins>Manifest List Files (*-m0.avro)</ins>
+**Example Files:**
+3ecfea4f-9e06-45a9-bd7c-430fe4758283-m0.avro

+**Purpose:** Stores a list of manifest files associated with a snapshot.
+Helps Iceberg quickly determine which data files belong to which snapshot without scanning the entire table.<br/>
+**Data Type:** Apache Avro format (binary, optimized for fast read/write).<br/>
+**Why?** Avro is compact and supports schema evolution, making it ideal for metadata storage.
+Using Avro instead of JSON for large metadata speeds up querying and file tracking.

 ### How These Files Work Together in Iceberg